mixxxdj/manual/source/chapters/library.rst

   deck, click the |ic_lib_preview_play| icon in the :guilabel:`Preview` column.
   Go to the chapter :ref:`djing-previewing-tracks` for detailed information.

+**Cover/Album Art**

+  Mixxx can display the upper quarter of any cover art that it finds for a track in the library.
+Mixxx will only check for available cover art locally.
+The search algorithm chooses the first cover that appears in the following list.

+    1. The first cover saved in the ID3v2 tags of the track
+    2. If just one image file exists in the track folder take that.
+    3. %track-file-base%.jpg in the track directory for %track-file-base%.mp3
+    4. %album%.jpg
+    5. cover.jpg
+    6. front.jpg
+    7. album.jpg
+    8. folder.jpg

 **Rescan Library**
   If you want to manually refresh your library without exiting (for example because you added or moved files) you can do this with